About

 Bachelor of Science in Biology, University of Minnesota—Moorhead

-Aspiring to see a sustainable and unified effort to fight human trafficking, Nate manages the Rescue and Restore Coalition led by UAHT.
+Aspiring to see a sustainable and unified effort to fight human trafficking, Nate manages the The Pathway, a secure, online referral database for individuals who have experienced human trafficking.
 Nate brings his experience with nurturing inter-agency relationships in Guatemala to facilitate a culture of collaboration within the coalition and analyze our needs as a unified voice to fight this crime at a macro level.
 His passion for building partnerships ensures that our communities within and external to Houston are ready to address those needs and assist survivors from identification to restoration.

-Bachelor of Arts in Journalism, University of Houston
+Bachelor of Arts in Political Science – Louisiana Tech University

 Dalton Taylor Johnson